-Another motivation comes from the application of fractal geometry to image compression, see Barnsley [2] or Lu [15].
+Another motivation comes from the application of fractal geometry to image compression, see Barnsley [2] or Lu [12].
 The basic premise of fractal image compression is that a digital image can be partitioned into pieces in which each piece is the attractor of an affine IFS.
 So finding a generating IFS of a given set plays the central role in this application.
 Naturally, better compressions are achieved by choosing a minimal generating IFS for each piece if possible, see also Deliu, Geronimo and Shonkwiler [6].

 Although not directly related, there are two other questions that have also motivated our study.
-One is a question raised by Mattila: Is there a non-trivial self-similar subset F of the middle-third Cantor set C in the sense that F has a generating IFS that is not derived from the generating IFS $\{\phi_0, \phi_1\}$ of C given in (1.1)?
-We shall give a positive answer in §6.
-The other question concerns the symmetry of a self-similar set such as the Sierpinski Gasket, see e.g. [4], [10] and [23].
+One is a question raised by Mattila: Is it true that any self-similar subset F of the middle-third Cantor set C is trivial, in the sense that F has a generating IFS that is derived from the generating IFS { $\phi_0, \phi_1$ } of C given in (1.1)?
+As we shall see in §5, this is not true.
+There are indeed self-similar subsets F of C, of which no generating IFS is derived from { $\phi_0, \phi_1$ }.
+The other question concerns the symmetry of a self-similar set such as the Sierpinski Gasket, see e.g. [4] and [18].
 We have already seen from the middle-third Cantor set that symmetry complicates the study of existence of minimal IFSs.
 How the two questions relate is perhaps a problem worth further exploiting.